kristen149/FAUdata-enginnering-project/project/project-plan.md

 The dataset consists of 53 regular attributes to these events, as sequence number, disaster coding code, year, disaster group, disaster type group, disaster type, event name, water, country, location, longitude, latitude, local time, start date, end date, total number of deaths, total losses...

+#### Data overview:
+Among the 53 regular attributes in the dataset, the most important ones were chosen as follows:
+1. Year: The year the disaster occurred
+2. Disaster Group: Category of the disaster (ex. natural or technological)
+3. Disaster Subgroup: More specific category within the main disaster group (ex. geophysical, biological, meteoroligical...)
+4. Disaster Type: Specific type of disaster (ex. epidemic, drought, flood, storm...)
+5. Disaster Subtype: Further type of disaster (ex. drought, tsunami, landslide...)
+6. Event Name: Name of the disaster event (ex.
+Winnie, MD-82, Dengue...)
+7. Country: Country where the disaster occurred (ex.
+11 countries including Singapore, Thailand, Vietnam...)
+8. ISO: The country code (ex.
+Indonesia - IDN, Philippines - PHL, Thailand - THA...)
+9. Location: General location affected by the disaster (values are not consistent, range from country, state, province, city...)
+10. Origin: Reason for the disaster (ex. heavy rains, storm, overpassing....).
+11. Associated Dis: Related disaster events (ex. rain, pollution, oil spill, cold wave...)
+12. Appeal: International appeals for assistance (values are either yes, no, or NULL)
+13. Declaration: Declarations made regarding the disaster (values are either yes, no, or NULL)
+14. Aid Contribution: Amount of aid contributed (US dollars) regarding the disaster
+15. Dis Mag Value: Numerical value measuring the magnitude of the disaster
+16. Dis Mag Scale: Scale measuring the disaster’s magnitude, such as KPH, Richter, m3, Km2...
+17. Local Time: Local time when the disaster occurred
+18. Total Deaths: Total number of deaths caused by the disaster
+19. No Injured: Number of individuals injured due to the disaster
+20. No Affected: Number of individuals affected due to the disaster
+21. No Homeless: Number of individuals rendered homeless due to the disaster
+22. Total Affected: Total of injured, affected, and homeless individuals
+23. Insured Damages (‘000 US$): Estimated damages in thousands of US dollars covered by insurance
+24. Total Damages (‘000 US$): Total estimated damages in thousands of US dollars due to the disaster
+25. CPI: Consumer Price Index at the time of the disaster
+26. Geo Locations: Specific location affected by the disaster

 ### Datasource2: Southeast Asian Socioeconomics
 * Metadata URL: https://www.kaggle.com/datasets/mjshri23/life-expectancy-and-socio-economic-world-bank